fserb/bkc/pages/bouncing/bouncing.md

 We are going to set up our `requestAnimationFrame` with an `update` and a `render` function.
 The first one will also receive the time elapsed and total time.
-The second is supposed to do no state change.
+The second is supposed to not change any state.
 Also, remember that `requestAnimationFrame` returns the time in milliseconds.

 ```op:raf+4:5,spawn:2